Authenticating Enrolled Cards

 class YourViewController:CardinalValidationDelegate { /** * This method is triggered when the transaction has been * terminated.This is how SDK hands back * control to the merchant's application.
 This method will * include data on how the transaction attempt ended and * you should have your logic for reviewing the results of * the transaction and making decisions regarding next steps. * JWT will be empty if validate was not successful * * @param session * @param validateResponse * @param serverJWT */ func cardinalSession(cardinalSession session: CardinalSession!, stepUpValidated validateResponse: CardinalResponse!, serverJWT: String!) { } }

-is called in the same class, call the method shown in the example below to start
+function is requested in the same class, request the method shown in the example below to start the step up flow.

 session.continueWith(transactionId: "[TRANSACTION_ID]", payload: "[PAYLOAD]", validationDelegate: self)